manaseegodsay/MLProjectPlasticc/README.md

  detected: If 1, the object's brightness is significantly different at the 3-sigma level relative to the reference template.
 </p>
 <p>
-  We tried both Binary and Mutli- classification for the data with the given algorithms The core algorithms we used for the classification problem are:
+  We tried both Binary and Mutli- classification for the data with the given algorithms.
+ The core algorithms we used for the classification problem are:
  <br>
- Decsion trees
+ Decision trees
  <br>
  Logistic Regression
  <br>